Twilio (Live Call Routing) Integration Guide

 The Twilio (Live Call Routing) integration is one-way, meaning:

-- When a new call comes in from Twilio, an incident is created in PagerTree automatically.
+- When a new call comes in from Twilio, an alert is created in PagerTree automatically.

 In this integration tutorial we will show you how to route an incoming phone call from Twilio into PagerTree.
 The estimated time for this integration is 7 minutes.
 We assume that you already have a PagerTree and Twilio account setup.